Cataract Treatment in Ayurveda

 - Keep diabetes and other medical conditions in check

-To correct aggravated vata, as in the cataract the following are changes essential for one’s lifestyle:
+To correct aggravated vata, as in the cataract the following change essential for one’s lifestyle:

-- Ghee should be added in our daily routine as it is highly recommended in cataract.
+- Ghee should be added to our daily routine as it is highly recommended in cataract.

 - Cataract patients should avoid pungent, bitter, sour and saline food.

-- They should also avoid excessive heat and exposure to sun.
+- They should also avoid excessive heat and exposure to the sun.

 - Avoid excess worry, anxiety, and anger because it aggravates vata and pitta doshas.